-Outsourcing IT services enables companies to identify and create personalized services that can better fit their needs.
-Ultimately, recruiting, hiring, and maintaining local teams of IT specialists is cost-prohibitive for many businesses.
 With outsourcing, they can delegate the work as needed, often for significantly less money.
 This not only enables them to expand their IT resources while also focusing more on business growth than management.

 There are many outsourcing pricing models, and it’s important to evaluate them all in order to figure out which best suits your needs.

 According to Statista, the value of outsourcing is set to exceed $413.72 billion by the end of 2021.
-Indeed, more and more companies are using the services of external supplers, with IT services dominating much of that market.
+Indeed, more and more companies are using the services of external suppliers, with IT services dominating much of that market.
 Moreover, the Global Industry Analytics Report predicts that the outsourcing market will grow by 5% in the next four years (2021-2024).

-Of course, there are many benefits to outsourcing IT services, including:
+Of course, there are many benefits to outsourcing IT services, including

 Effective outsourcing can drastically improve a business’s technology, recruiting, management, and infrastructure budget.
 It also allows you to build strategic partnerships with agencies that can serve you for years to come.
 It also transforms into more operational control, improved risk management, and better overall continuity throughout the organization.

-The most important aspect of outsourcing is planning.
 More specifically, it’s about planning the level and type of outsourcing your business needs.
 Depending on your business model, industry, and the types of projects in your queue, you could benefit from a range of different outsourcing approaches.

 In our opinion, the best models are those which are not fixed, as they provide the flexibility many businesses need to evolve and grow.
 However, as you’ll see in the discussion below, there are pros and cons for every model out there.
 In the end, it’s all about gaining a competitive advantage without having to recruit more local employees.

 In a Fixed Price outsourcing model, the service provider sets a standard rate.
 Usually, it is charged monthly.
 Of course, in order for a fixed-cost model to work, the vendor must ensure they have detailed information on what they’re expected to deliver.
 This puts some pressure on the hiring company, as they need to be very thorough in their preparation.
-They generally require:

 Pros